Since 1965, the Draft has served as the most significant opportunity for big league teams to acquire talent.

 Griffey was in the Majors by age 19, less than two years after he was the top overall pick.
 Starting the next season, he made 10 straight All-Star teams and won 10 straight Gold Glove Awards with Seattle.

 Honorable mentions: Alex Rodriguez -- 1993 (1st), 38.1 WAR; Kyle Seager -- 2009 (3rd), 32.5 WAR

 St. Louis Cardinals: Albert Pujols -- 1999 (13th round), 86.6 WAR

 In one of the Draft's biggest oversights, 401 picks came and went before the Cardinals took a certain third baseman from Kansas City's Maple Woods Community College.

 Two years after Tampa Bay took him third overall out of Long Beach State, Longoria won the AL Rookie of the Year Award, helping the team reach the World Series.
-He left Tampa in a trade to San Francisco as the franchise leader in not only WAR, but also doubles, homers and RBIs.
+He left the Rays in a trade to San Francisco as the franchise leader in not only WAR, but also doubles, homers and RBIs.

 Texas got a huge bargain when it selected the Missouri product 496th overall.
-By the time Kinsler was traded to Detroit after the 2013 season, he ranked fourth on the franchise's WAR list, behind only Ivan Rodriguez, Rafael Palmeiro and Buddy Bell.
+At the time Kinsler was traded to Detroit after the 2013 season, he ranked fourth on the franchise's WAR list, behind only Ivan Rodriguez, Rafael Palmeiro and Buddy Bell.

 Toronto's all-time WAR leader was drafted 106th overall out of Southern Illinois and debuted in the Majors the following June.
 Stieb pitched all but four of his 443 games in a Jays uniform, and he still ranks first in franchise history in starts, complete games, shutouts, innings, wins and strikeouts.